world-class/REPL/websites/README.md

 - [ML Cheatsheet](https://ml-cheatsheet.readthedocs.io/en/latest/calculus.html) - _"Brief visual explanations of machine learning concepts with diagrams, code examples and links to resources for learning more."_
 - [Machine Learning Crash Course with TensorFlow APIs](https://developers.google.com/machine-learning/crash-course) - Google. - _"Google's fast-paced, practical introduction to machine learning."_
 - [Machine Learning: 2014-2015](https://www.cs.ox.ac.uk/people/nando.defreitas/machinelearning) - University of Oxford

+# Books

+- Have a look at [../books/README.md](../books/README.md): quite a few of those books are available for free online and pretty much all of them can be bought physically and/or digitally.

 # Career